tamizhvendan/honeyeql/doc/sorting.md

 We can sort the relationship query results as well.

-> **NOTE:** Currently, sorting the relationship query results is not supported in MySQL
+> **NOTE:** Currently, sorting the relationship query results is not supported in MySQL as its `JSON_ARRAYAGG` function doesn't support it.

 ```clojure
 ; sorting one-to-many relationship query results